Use the table below to navigate to the different sections:

 No we do not.
 It is each member’s own responsibility to declare any money earned through ThinCats to HMRC.
-You can find out how much interest you have earned in the tax year from your dashboard by setting the correct date ranges and looking at your repayment summary.
+Please contact email@example.com for information on Tax Statements in relation to your account.

 Do loans qualify for Enterprise Investment Scheme (EIS) Tax Relief?

 No. EIS is intended to provide compensation for the relatively high risks involved with equity investments in unquoted companies.
 ThinCats does not offer equity investments therefore it is not applicable.
 Tax relief very similar to EIS is available on loans sponsored by Community Chest but these are very different from ThinCats loans by being unsecured and having a social or community benefit.
 Community Chest loans should be regarded as higher risk investments, suitable for experienced investors who are able to withstand losses.
 You can find out more about tax relief on loans here.